FAQ

 2. What plants can I use Physan 20 on?

-Physan 20 can be used on all sorts of plants!
+Physan 20 can be used on many plants.
 Below is a chart showing some of the plants and diseases that are treatable with Physan 20.
 The Green dots indicate that Physan 20 is effective.
-Download Usage Guide PDF here:
+Download Plant Guide PDF here:

 Download Full Physan 20 Metric Measurements Product Booklet here: